328 results

 Addams tells Odell she was invited to speak at the League of Women Voters for the Women's International League for Peace and Freedom and wants to ensure that the United States Section wants her to do this.

-Balch updates Addams on the Women's International League for Peace and Freedom Summer School, funding, and the date for the next International Congress of Women.
+Lewis updates Addams on the Women's International League for Peace and Freedom's United States Section's finances and office work.